Divers’ Decompression Principles – Everything You Need To Know About Them17/03/2021

 Before you even consider going down with an underwater camera, you should make sure you are comfortable in that environment.
 Your viewfinder should not prevent you from paying attention to your buddy, the dive computer, or the air pressure.

-2. Dive Pictures Depend More on Accessories Than on A Good Camera
+2. Scuba Diving Pictures Depend More on Accessories Than on A Good Camera

 According to our videographers, it is better to carry a simple camera with excellent lenses and a great flash than an expensive camera.